The Hero finds himself in an empty room, and then the walls start closing in, threatening to squash our hero from the sides.

 - Prince of Persia 2 has crushing walls in its later levels, some of which are situated in inescapable pits under Fake Platforms.

-- Newer Prince of Persia games on some occasions feature the inverse: a tall narrow well that has to be navigated by jumping from one wall to another.
+- Later Prince of Persia games on some occasions feature the inverse: a tall narrow well that has to be navigated by jumping from one wall to another.
 And it has to be navigated fast, because on of the walls is moving out, making it too wide to jump across and introducing the Prince to a lethal fall down.

 - Happens throughout the Tomb Raider series.